 On the morning of June 8, 2019, the Bryan Center Greenhouse, which includes Media Services, Theater Operations, Technical Services, Student Media, and Religious Life group spaces, was flooded after heavy rains.
-While recovery efforts are ongoing, we know that the restoration process will likely be a long one.
-Regular progress updates will be shared in this space.

 As we prepare to welcome new students to campus this week, construction crews continue to restore the Bryan Center basement.
 Flooring is in the beginning stages of installation and new doors are in place throughout the space.
 Stay tuned for more detailed progress updates as they become available and more exciting developments unfold.
 Until then, welcome back to Duke!